MicrosoftDocs/windows-dev-docs/windows-apps-src/design/accessibility/accessibility-testing.md

 ---
-Description: Testing procedures to follow to ensure that your Windows app is accessible. ms.assetid: 272D9C9E-B179-4F5A-8493-926D007A0225
+description: Testing procedures to follow to ensure that your Windows app is accessible. ms.assetid: 272D9C9E-B179-4F5A-8493-926D007A0225
 title: Accessibility testing
 label: Accessibility testing